 TL;DR: Yes, some people shed hair on GLP-1 medications like semaglutide (Ozempic/Wegovy) and tirzepatide (Mounjaro/Zepbound).
-But the research points to telogen effluvium — shedding triggered by rapid weight loss and metabolic stress — not the drug directly attacking your follicles.
-It’s usually temporary.
+But the research points to telogen effluvium — shedding triggered by rapid weight loss and metabolic stress, not the drug attacking your follicles.
+It’s usually temporary — and there’s a simple, gentle way to look after your scalp while it recovers.

 What the trials actually found